Rigshospitalet-KFNM/Labels/README.md

  pip install -r requirements/dev.txt
 ```
 <br />
-Ensure nescesary environment variables in a .env file, expected variables can be found in .env.dist
+Ensure nescesary environment variables in a .env file, expected variables can be found in .env.dist.

 <br />
 Apply database migrations, to initalize schema: